Courses

 Preview: Portola v.
 Pocantico Hills

 New Monuments TV welcomes you to today’s coverage of art appreciation on two golf courses.
-I am your host, the Golf Widow, joined by my old pal and yours.
+I am your host, the Golf Widow, joined by my old pal and yours, the Old Man.

 We don’t have permission.
 Negotiations are ongoing.
 In the meantime, I went through your photos in the cloud and quite liked the one of Moore & Lopier Construction Corporation and American Bridge Company’s Broadway Bridge (1963), which crosses the Harlem River Ship Canal.
 The Broadway, a structural steel lift span, is suspended at each corner by two sets of wire ropes.
 Each set contains 12 ropes that are draped over a main counterweight sheave located on top of the corresponding tower corner.
 The other ends of the wire ropes are connected to span counterweights.
 Two electrical drives—one in each tower—raise and lower the lift span.
 The Broadway also features four buffer cylinders mounted beneath the lift span—one in each corner—to cushion the shock of the lift span as it approaches either the open or closed position.
 The tops of the steel towers were tapered to be flush with the main span when it was lifted.
 The IRT No. 1 subway carried you across the bridge to Marble Hill, where you boarded the Metro-North Railroad to Philipse Manor, the point of departure for the shuttle bus to Pocantico Hills.